maguisandra/Student_performance_analysis/README.md

 - **Heatmaps:** Visualize average scores across multiple crossed factors

 ---
+##  Data Preparation and Modeling

+Several transformations and modeling steps were applied to prepare the dataset for analysis in Power BI.

+---

+###  1. Creation of New Columns

+To improve readability and enable grouped analysis, several additional columns were created:

+- **Categorized variables**
+  (e.g., grouped parental education levels for simplified comparisons)

+- **Grouped performance indicators**
+  helping compare student performance across different demographic and contextual factors

+- **Text-standardized columns**
+  ensuring consistency across all textual fields in the dataset

+---

+###  2. Creation of DAX Measures

+Multiple DAX measures were created to compute key metrics used throughout the report:

+- **Average Math Score**
+- **Average Reading Score**
+- **Average Writing Score**
+- **Overall Average Score**
+- **Total Students**
+- **Pass Rate**

+These measures support dynamic and accurate calculations across all report pages and enable interactive filtering in Power BI.

+---

+###  3. Definition of Pass/Fail Criteria

+For the purpose of this analysis:

+- A student is considered **Pass** if the **Overall Average Score ≥ 60**
+- A student is considered **Fail** if the **Overall Average Score < 60**

+This threshold allowed the creation of clear performance categories and made it possible to compute the pass rate across different groups such as:

+- gender
+- race/ethnicity
+- lunch status
+- test preparation course
+- parental education level
+- and other demographic factors

+---

 ## Justification for Slicer Placement and Synchronization
 - Slicers placed on **Page 2** to avoid clutter